SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-03-cedric-xvi.md

 <I>CEDRIC follows her.
 She opens the door and enters.</i>

 <i>CEDRIC allows her to step inside and closes the door behind her.
 The inside of the house is elegant but modern.
-Medium toned wood lines an upper balcony.
+Medium-toned wood lines an upper balcony.
 Two wooden columns flank a hallway.
 A piano is just in view upstairs.</i>

 ### CEDRIC ###